harouf/twilio-wrapper-library-documentation/docs/index.md

 The initiative of this library is based on the demand to write a module for website solutions that implements a feature which in turn enables the end users of the system to call their dedicated thinQ LCR service line directly.

+*__Note that you will need a valid LCR Account with thinQ before using the libraries.
+For more information please contact your thinQ Sales representative at [http://www.thinq.com/library/](http://www.thinq.com/library/)__*

 > **Here's a simple scenario:**

 > - A end user visits your website. e.g. `http://www.example.org`